Hiroki-Shiraishi/XCS/README.md

 # XCS (Accuracy-based LCS)
 This is based ENTIRELY on "An algorithmic description of XCS".
-You can solve 6bit Multiplexer problem.
+You can solve N-bit Multiplexer problem.

 ```
 python main.py